CuriBio/sdk_refactor/docs/source/gettingstarted.rst

 Specifies how much a peak should stand out compared to the rest of the signal immediately surrounding it.
 Prominence factors are supplied as a pair of numbers greater than 0.
 The parameter is optional, but both numbers should be provided separated by a comma if prominence factors are being set manually.
 By default, this parameter is set to (6,6).
-The first number is representing the minimum prominence and the second number is interpreted as maximum prominence.
+The first number is representing the peak prominence and the second number is interpreted as valley prominence.
 A few examples of using this argument::

-    # prominence factor of min=1 max=3
+    # peak prominence = 1 valley prominence = 3
     write_xlsx(r, prominence_factors=(1,3))

-    # prominence factors of min=20 max=30
+    # peak prominence = 20 valley prominence = 30
     write_xlsx(r, prominence_factors=(20,30))

 ``twitch_widths``